swcarpentry/git-novice/learners/setup.md

 ## Creating a GitHub Account

-You will need an account for [GitHub](https://github.com) to follow this lesson.
+You will need an account for [GitHub](https://github.com) to follow episodes 7 & 8 in this lesson.

 1. Go to <https://github.com> and follow the "Sign up" link at the top-right of the window.
 2. Follow the instructions to create an account.